CTFd/CTFd/docs/deployment.rst

 CTFd makes heavy use of caching servers to store configuration values, user sessions, and page content.
 It is important to deploy CTFd with a caching server.
 The preferred caching server option is Redis.

-By default if no cache server is configured,  CTFd will attempt to use the filesystem as a cache and store values in the `.data` folder.
-This type of caching is not very performant thus it is highly recommend you configured a Redis server.
+By default if no cache server is configured,  CTFd will attempt to use the filesystem as a cache and store values in the ``.data`` folder.
+This type of caching is not very performant thus it is highly recommended that you configure a Redis server.

 Vagrant
 -------